JanKaczmarski/cka-prep/practice-tasks.md

 my-doc.txt

-:point_right: Q. Label the worker node of your cluster with rack=qa.
+❗ Q. Label the worker node of your cluster with rack=qa.

 Solution: